Countly/countly-docs-site/docs/api/crash_symbolication/symbolication-test.md

 ## Behavior/Processing

 - Uses sub-action in URL path (not a query `action` parameter).
-- `test_symbolication_endpoints` verifies add/check/get/ack endpoints on the remote server.
+- Related symbolication test endpoints are documented separately.

 ---